 [Please note that Xavier Cha: Ruthless Logic and Jes Fan: Mother Is A Woman will be on view to the public from Tuesday, March 27th onwards but there will be no reception until Friday, March 30th.]

-About Xavier Cha (born in Los Angeles, CA, works in New York, NY)
+About Xavier Cha (born in Los Angeles, CA)

 Cha was born in Los Angeles and lives in New York.
 She received her BFA from the Rhode Island School of Design and MFA from UCLA.
 She has had recent solo exhibitions at Empty Gallery, Hong Kong (2018); the Museum of Contemporary Art Cleveland (2016); 47 Canal, New York (2015, 2012); Aspect / Ratio, Chicago (2013); and the Whitney Museum of American Art, New York (2011), and has staged large scale performance works at the Brooklyn Academy of Music (2017); Zacheta National Gallery of Art, Warsaw, Poland (2017); Museum of Contemporary Art, Santa Barbara (2015); INOVA, Milwaukee (2015); Kunsthalle Düsseldorf (2014); the New Museum (2013), among many other international institutions.
 Cha received a Frieze Film Commission in 2015, a New York Foundation for the Arts Fellowship in 2012, and was awarded a Guggenheim Fellowship in 2014.